-Why not take a walk and see what animals you can spot.
+Why not take a walk and see what animals you can spot?
 When you get home or back to school, can you research these animals and write down some facts about them?
-We often think of stories and poems when reading for pleasure but let’s not forget reading for pleasure can also help us discover new and exciting things.
+We often think of stories and poems when reading for pleasure, but let’s not forget that reading for pleasure can also help us discover new and exciting things.

 We love a good scavenger hunt, and it is even better when inspired by a book.
 Could you head out and find all the different textures used to describe the Gruffalo, from prickles to knobbles?
 What about looking for different types of trees for magic in herbology class at Hogwarts?
 Can you find different types of houses for the 3 Little Pigs?